sachinumrao/movie_search/README.md

 # movie_search
 A semantic search for movies

+## Description
-- Aim to build a semantic search for movies using movie description and title
+- Aim to build a semantic search for movies using movie description and movie title using bert encoding and nearest enighbor search

+## Dataset
+CMU Movie Summray Dataset [http://www.cs.cmu.edu/~ark/personas/]

+## Tools
-- Uses sentence bert for generating semantic vectors from movie description
+- Sentence-transformer for encoding text to vectors
-- Load movie and vectors into gensim keyed vectors
-- search phrase -> semantic vector -> most similar vector
+- Annoy from Spotify for Nearest Neghbor Search
+- Streamlit for dashboard